The Legacy Continues…

 The genesis of the California Legislative Black Caucus (CLBC) can be traced back to 1918 with the election of Frederick M. Roberts to the California State Assembly; the first African-American to serve in the California State Legislature.
 In those early years, legislative efforts focused on eliminating laws and policies that restricted African-Americans from exercising their civil, social and political rights.
 Among such efforts was a bill authored by Assemblyman Roberts in 1921 that prohibited the publication of education materials that portrayed negative images of people of color.
 Roberts also authored landmark civil rights legislation in both 1919 and 1923 guaranteeing African Americans access to public accommodations.

 The CLBC was formed in 1967 when African-American members of the California Legislature, under the leadership of Senator Mervyn Dymally, joined together to address the concerns of African-Americans and other citizens of color.
 The members believed that a caucus representing concerns of the African American community would provide political influence and visibility far beyond their numbers.
-Today, there are twelve members of the California Legislative Black Caucus.
+Today, there are ten members of the California Legislative Black Caucus.

 Throughout its history, the CLBC and African-American members of the legislature have been instrumental in crafting and supporting legislation to promote racial and gender equality as well as advance an agenda that assures quality health care for all, focuses on employment and economic security, and ensures justice for all Californians.
 Among many of its major legislative accomplishments over the past three decades, the CLBC successfully passed legislation to promote set-aside policies for government contracts for minority and women-owned businesses; the divestment of the state’s financial assets in companies doing business in then-apartheid South Africa; the establishment of Dr. Martin Luther King, Jr.’s birthday as a state holiday; the creation of the Commission on the Status of African-American Males; the formation and operation of the Center of the California American Educational Excellence and Achievement; the establishment of the California Museum of Afro-American History and Culture; the passage of legislation prohibiting the practice of “redlining” in the home loan industry; and higher standards and increased accountability of our public schools in an effort to close the achievement and opportunity gaps in education.
 Legislative accomplishments such as these have set the foundation for the opportunities that are afforded African-Americans today.